 The blue and white fleece didn’t stretch at all and the camo fleece stretched like a rubber band.
 Consequently, it took many more strips of camo fleece to complete the wreath and the strips appear longer on the completed wreath, even though all my strips were 6 inches long.

-After you have cut the fleece into strips, take a wire hangar and shape it into a circle.
+After you have cut the fleece into strips, take a wire hanger and shape it into a circle.

-My daughter tied with me while we watched Sofia the First.
-We finished all three before the episode was over.
+My daughter tied with me while we watched Sofia the First โ we finished all three wreaths before the episode was over.
+Your kids can help with this step too โ you’ll have to let me know in the comments what show you watched together while you added the fabric.

-Once you’re done, fold the top of the hangar down to form a circle instead of a hook.
-Cover the remaining wire with yarn that matches the fabric and you now have a built-in hanging hook!
+Once you’re done, fold the top of the hanger down to form a circle instead of a hook.
+Cover the remaining wire with yarn that matches the fabric and you now have a built-in hanging hook.

 To complete the wreath, add a decorative bow.
 I bought the bow for the red and green fleece wreath at the dollar store, making the grand total for the wreath $3.98 + tax.